paschalugwu/Paschal_SE-DS_Notes/BASh/ProcessesANDsignals.md

 ## 6. Unignorable Signals

 In Bash/Shell scripting, some signals cannot be ignored by a process, and understanding them is crucial for robust signal handling.
-This note aims to identify and explain the significance of two signals that cannot be ignored, shedding light on their applications in real-world projects.
+This section aims to identify and explain the significance of two signals that cannot be ignored, shedding light on their applications in real-world projects.

 ### The Two Unignorable Signals: